ast0815/remu/docs/introduction/README.rst

 direction, it is necessary to also distinguish events by (i.e. "to bin in") the true direction of the particle.
 The binning in reco space does not have to be affected by this, and can be chosen by the physics aims and expected number of events.
-This can leading to very asymmetric response matrices:
+This can lead to very asymmetric response matrices:

 .. image:: asym.svg